KyleAMathews/electricsql-live-visitor-map/README.md

 ## 💡 Development Notes

-- The map component uses dynamic clustering based on zoom level for better performance with large datasets
-- Visitor data is updated in real-time using ElectricSQL
+- Leverages ElectricSQL's sync capabilities for real-time visitor updates
+- No need for manual data fetching or cache invalidation
+- Works offline by design thanks to ElectricSQL's sync architecture
-- The application is deployed using SST's serverless infrastructure
+- Deployed using SST's infra-as-code toolkit.

 ## 🔧 Configuration